bigcommerce/dev-docs/docs/api-docs/customers/customers-subscribers-overview.md

 - Signing up for the newsletter during checkout
 - Sending a `POST` request to the [Subscribers API](https://developer.bigcommerce.com/api-reference/customer-subscribers/subscribers-api/)

 Where possible, the API indicates the origin of the subscriber.
-When customers sign up for the newsletter using One-page checkout, the Order ID becomes part of the subscriber's record.
-When customers use Optimized one-page checkout, the customer becomes a subscriber before checking out, resulting in a subscriber record without an Order ID.
+When customers sign up for the newsletter using One-Page Checkout, the Order ID becomes part of the subscriber's record.
+When customers use Optimized One-Page Checkout, the customer becomes a subscriber before checking out, resulting in a subscriber record without an Order ID.

 ## Subscribers vs. customers